rescript-lang/rescript-vscode/CONTRIBUTING.md

 Currently the release is vetted and done by @chenglou.

-- Bump the version properly in `package.json` and make a new commit.
+- Bump the version properly in `package.json` and lockfile and make a new commit.
 - Make sure @ryyppy is aware of your changes.
 He needs to sync them over to the vim plugin.
 - Use `vsce publish` to publish.
 Official VSCode guide [here](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).
 Only @chenglou has the publishing rights right now.
 - Not done!
 Make a new manual release [here](https://github.com/rescript-lang/rescript-vscode/releases); use `vsce package` to package up a standalone `.vsix` plugin and attach it onto that new release.
 This is for folks who don't use the VSCode marketplace.